Scientific Task force

 Mary Cannard is a Pest and Disease Agronomist at Olam Edible Nuts, based in Sunraysia.
 Her role includes pest and disease management over 12,000 hectares of Almonds and she works closely with beekeepers providing hives for pollination on Olam’s orchards.
 Mary has a degree in Horticultural Science with a first class Honours.
 She has over 20 years’ experience in many horticultural crops, including 8 years providing technical advice to Murray Valley citrus growers and 8 years in almond production.
 Mary’s interests include biological control and bee-friendly almond production and Mary is a passionate gardener.

-Kade Denton is the Senior Project Officer at the National Farmers’ Federation.
+Kade Denton is the General Manager, Projects & Leadership at the National Farmers’ Federation.
 At the NFF Kade leads project management, leadership activities and cross-cutting policy issues, including pollination and industry growth to $100 billion by 2030.
 Kade has a background in agriculture and entomology, studying the role of insects and pollinators in agricultural systems.
 In his spare time, Kade is a backyard beekeeper.

 Dr. Kevin Foster